thesephist/x-oak-klisp/README.md

 ## Todos

 - Finish `lib/json` for JSON parsing and serialization.
 Can model off of [Oak's libjson](https://oaklang.org/lib/json/).
-- Auto-indent in the repl if input is not complete
 - Maybe I should build utilities to be able to work with knowledge bases in Klisp?
 Bring back Xin notes?

 ## Development and build